tensorforce/tensorforce/README.rst

 TensorForce is an open source reinforcement learning library focused on providing clear APIs, readability and modularisation to deploy reinforcement learning solutions both in research and practice.
-TensorForce integrates with Google TensorFlow.
+TensorForce is built on top on TensorFlow.

 The main difference to existing libraries (such as rllab) is a strict separation of environments, agents and update logic that facilitates